iyedHM/Pilot_scan_II_code/README.md

 Once the appropriate code has been located, it should be executed and its functionality verified.
 If it does not work, double-check that all configuration bits are correctly set, as different PICs within the same family may have varying configurations.

-After establishing a connection with the PC (indicated by no error message on the PC and verifying the port with "usbipd list" in the Windows command terminal), you can code in the `main.c` file located in the "Source" directory.
+After establishing a connection with the PC (indicated by no error message on the PC and verifying the port with "usbipd list" in the Windows command terminal), you can code in the `main_sync_board.c` file located in the "Source" directory.

 **Interrupts**: When using interrupts with this USB configuration, **do not declare interrupts in the main file**.
-Doing so will interfere with system interrupts (which can be found in `system.c`).
+Doing so will interfere with system interrupts (which can be found in `system_sync_board.c`).
 Instead, integrate any custom interrupt within the system interrupt to ensure it is called correctly.
-An example can be found in the provided `system.c` file.
+An example can be found in the provided `system_sync_board.c` file.
 Be cautious with using Global Interrupt Enable (GEI) and other interrupt flags and timers to avoid conflicts with system interrupts.

 **Note:** the configuration bit LVP should be set to OFF or it would result in an non predectible stats for the RC3